katarzynamazur/hash-cracking-exercises/README.md

 # 🔐 Hash Cracking Learning Lab

-A collection of **hands‑on, self‑contained exercises** designed to teach students how crach different hashes.
+A collection of **hands‑on, self‑contained exercises** designed to teach students how to crack different hashes.

 Each directory contains its own challenge (with its own README), focusing on a specific concept such as MD5, SHA and more.